sageguy09/ESP32-Artnet-Wifi-Node-With-Pin-Settings/README.md

 ![Screenshot 2025-03-28 at 12 32 43 AM](https://github.com/user-attachments/assets/21fc8266-05ff-41f6-8917-a38597a9e8bb)

-See Original Repo for details and configuration.
+[See Original Repo](https://github.com/mdethmers/ESP32-Artnet-Node-receiver) (thank you so much for this, configmanager was a pain in my tail) for details and configuration.
 This repo simply adds a fix for updating the pin outputs and allows assignment of pins (with no validation atm, use with caution!)

 I'm new to C and microcontrollers.
 Not sure the best syntax to handle setting `initLed`, so open a PR if you find a fix.